This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 machine to host your repositories.
 You'll need to use your imagination in

-some places, but pretend that 127.0.0.1
+some places, but pretend that 127.0.0.1 is a different

 machine and you'll be good to go.